 Then assemble your salad on a serving platter or carefully mix your salad together in a bowl and drizzle on dressing to taste.
 I had extra dressing left that I saved for later.
 If you are entertaining it could be fun to serve the salad in individual portions in a martini glass, a coupe style champagne glass.
 I also served this as a dinner salad where I added some butter lettuce leaves.

-This recipe serves about four but it could serve 6 to 8 if you added in bed of butter lettuce leaves.
+This blackberry citrus salad serves about four but it could serve 6 to 8 if you added in bed of butter lettuce leaves.
 Its a versatile salad that can be prepped ahead of time, so you can spread out the steps for easy assembly.
 The flavor combination of these fruits are so delicious that this definitely not your average fruit salad.
 It’s a brunch worthy recipe that I know I will be sharing with friends.